Aidar5/nattoeng/docs/source/book/19_ssh_telnet/pexpect.rst

 Example of pexpect use
 ----------------------------

-An example of using pexpect when connecting to equipment and passing show command (file 1_pexpect.py):
+Example of using pexpect when connecting to equipment and passing show command (file 1_pexpect.py):

 .. code:: python